Trial by ordeal: By fire

 Ordeal by fire was one form of torture.
-The ordeal of fire typically required that the accused walk a certain distance, usually 9 ft or a certain number of paces, usually three, over red-hot plowshares or holding a red-hot iron.
-Innocence was sometimes established by a complete lack of injury, but it was more common for the wound to be bandaged and re-examined three days later by a priest, who would pronounce that God had intervened to heal it, or that it was merely festering—in which case the suspect would be exiled or put to death.
-One famous story about the ordeal of plowshares concerns the Anglo-Saxon King Edward the Confessor's mother, Emma of Normandy.
-According to legend, she was accused of adultery with Bishop Ælfwine of Winchester, but proved her innocence by walking barefoot unharmed over burning plowshares.
+The ordeal by fire has been recorded as having been conducted throughout Europe, as well as in Eastern societies, such as ancient India and Iran.
+In Europe, the ordeal typically required that the accused walk a certain distance, usually 9 ft or a certain number of paces, usually three, over red-hot plowshares or holding a red-hot iron.
+Innocence was sometimes established by a complete lack of injury, but it was more common for the wound to be bandaged and re-examined three days later by a priest.
+It would either be pronounced that God had intervened to heal the wound, or that it was festering, in which case the suspect would be exiled or put to death.
+Ordeal by fire could also include methods where the accused was made to pass through flames, with evidence of such methods being mainly found outside Western Europe.

+In Europe

+One famous story about the ordeal of plowshares concerns the English King Edward the Confessor's mother, Emma of Normandy.
+According to a legend, she was accused of adultery with Bishop Ælfwine of Winchester but proved her innocence by walking barefoot unharmed over red-hot plowshares.

 During the First Crusade, the French mystic Peter Bartholomew allegedly went through the ordeal by fire in 1099 by his own choice to disprove a charge that his claimed discovery of the Holy Lance was fraudulent.
 He died as a result of his injuries.

 Trial by ordeal was adopted in the 13th century by the Byzantine successor states the Empire of Nicaea and the Despotate of Epirus; Michael Angold speculates this legal innovation was most likely through "the numerous western mercenaries in Byzantine service both before and after 1204."
 It was used to prove the innocence of the accused in cases of treason and use of magic to affect the health of the emperor.
 The most famous case where this was employed was when Michael Palaiologos was accused of treason: he avoided enduring the red-iron by saying he would only hold it if the Metropolitan Phokas of Philadelphia could take the iron from the altar with his own hands and hand it to him.
 However, the Byzantines viewed trial by ordeal with disgust and considered it a barbarian innovation at odds with Byzantine law and ecclesiastical canons.
 Angold notes, "Its abolition by Michael Palaiologos was universally acclaimed."

 In 1498, Dominican friar Girolamo Savonarola, the leader of a reform movement in Florence who claimed apocalyptic prophetic visions, attempted to prove the divine sanction of his mission by undergoing a trial by fire.
-The first of its kind in over 400 years, the trial was a fiasco for Savonarola, since a sudden rain doused the flames, canceling the event, and was taken by onlookers as a sign from God against him.
-The Holy Inquisition arrested him shortly thereafter, with Savonarola convicted of heresy and hanged at the Piazza della Signoria in Florence.
+The first of its kind in over 400 years, the trial was a fiasco for Savonarola, since a sudden rain doused the flames, canceling the event and taken by onlookers as a sign from God against him.
+The Inquisition arrested him shortly thereafter, with Savonarola convicted of heresy and hanged at the Piazza della Signoria in Florence.